How to manage file versions in Excel

 We believe the system with version numbers (“Exploitation 2017 V1.3”) works great, better than an edition system where, for example, the date is used as key (“Exploitation 2017 D20170412”), but this is also a workable option.
 If you choose to do it that way please remember to record the date as yyyymmdd, so the versions can be sorted properly in the explorer.

-Guideline 1 was about documenting your work.
-Good version numbers make documenting changes a lot easier to manage, just another bonus of good version naming practices.
+In an earlier article we wrote about the importance of documenting your work.
+Good version numbers make it a lot easier to document changes, just another bonus of good version naming practices!

 We strongly advise that you never, never use terms like ‘new version’, ‘concept’, or ‘final.’.
 We have seen countless Excel files with imaginative names like “BudgetDepartment17 Final Concept Def Version2.XLSX”.
 This can’t possibly be the intention, and even if you think something is done, it may well be changed in the future, with a numbering system is easy to communicate these things without terms like ‘final’ and ‘current’ in the file name.
 Simply state in the email what that latest version is and use this one.

 As a final note we want to make sure you understand that such systems need to become standard, and one or two people following it will not really help in the long run.
 Make sure your company is consistent in its naming practices.

 In case your didn’t document your changes securely, or you are not sure whether or not your colleagues edited your file, PerfectXL Compare comes in.
 This Excel file compare tool will provide you with an overview of all the differences between two Excel files.
 We recommend you read the PerfectXL Compare walkthrough to see all the possibilities as well as how easy it is to use.